-[Regulation 22 inserted in Gazette 11 Dec 2009 p.
+[Regulation 22 inserted: Gazette 11 Dec 2009 p.
 5105.]

 23. Vessel to be fitted with clock

 A vessel that is required by Section 12 of the Code to have any piece of equipment installed in it must have a reliable clock installed in a place where it is visible to the operator of that equipment.